TLDR

 - No grant lifecycle management

-Which is better for a new nonprofit, Keela or Bloomerang?
+Which is better for small nonprofits, Keela or Bloomerang?

 Verdict